Contact Chemistry World

 Email: Neil Withers

 I commission and edit the features in Chemistry World, and contribute to the other areas of the magazine as need arises.
 I have a PhD in solid-state inorganic chemistry from the University of Durham, where I also did a four-year chemistry degree.

 Philip Robinson – Careers and comment editor (reviews)

 Tel: +44 (0)1223 432428

 At Chemistry World, my interest in spectroscopy has broadened to cover the whole ‘spectrum’ of physical chemistry.
 But much as I love leafing through Phys.
 Rev. Lett., I’m as interested in the people behind the papers as the science itself, and speaking with scientists about their work is both a pleasure and a privilege.
 I’m not a cheerleader for science; a good science story is a good story.
 However, the telling needs some skill, and at least a little knowledge, to do it well.
 I hope we manage that.

 Email: Phillip Broadwith

 But halfway through my PhD I entered a writing competition run by the Daily Telegraph.
-I managed to win - somewhat to my own surprise.
+I managed to win – somewhat to my own surprise.
 That changed my perspective and made me think that I should consider writing more seriously as a career.
-I joined the RSC just before submitting my thesis, and luckily a position with Chemistry World came up a few months later.
+I joined the Royal Society of Chemistry just before submitting my thesis, and luckily a position with Chemistry World came up a few months later.
 I sometimes miss the thrills (less so the spills) of lab work, but interacting with world-leading researchers and learning new things on a daily basis more than makes up for it.